gargijoshii/CAPM-Return-and-Risk-in-Securities/README.md

 # CAPM Return and Risk in Securities

 This project involves a comprehensive analysis of stock performance using various financial metrics and machine learning techniques.
-The primary objective is to evaluate and optimize investment portfolios by leveraging historical stock data.
+The primary objective is to evaluate and optimize investment portfolios by using historical stock data.

 ## Key Features